Import

 Value

 This component behaves as "one single component".
-It combines the country code and the number to a single string during an event callback.
+It combines the country code and the number into a single string during an event callback.

 The component returns the emptyValue when no number is set, which defaults to undefined.